-The SPACEWAY 4 satellite will operate at the nominal 107° W.L. orbital location and will provide Ka-band services primarily to CONUS, but also to parts of Canada.
-As explained in section A.13.3, Hughes proposes to offset the satellite by 0.1° from 107° W.L. and to center the station-keeping box at 107.1° W.L. in order to avoid an overlap of the station-keeping volume of other satellites that have proposed to operate nominally at 107° W.L.
+The Jupiter 97W satellite will operate at the nominal 97° W.L. orbital location and will provide Ka-band services primarily to CONUS, but also to parts of Canada.
+As explained in section A.13.3, Hughes proposes to offset the satellite by 0.1° from 97° W.L. and to center the station-keeping box at 97.1° W.L. in order to avoid an overlap of the station-keeping volume of a satellite that operates nominally at 97° W.L.

 The satellite will operate in the 28.35-29.1 GHz and 29.25-30.0 GHz bands (Earth-to-space) and the 18.3-19.3 GHz and 19.7-20.2 GHz bands (space-to-Earth).
 The satellite uses both left and right hand circular polarization (LHCP and RHCP) together with beam separation to achieve full frequency re-use at acceptable levels of co- and cross-polarized intra-system interference.
 The satellite will operate in the 28.35-29.1 GHz and 29.5-30.0 GHz bands (Earth-to-space) and the 18.3-19.3 GHz and 19.7-20.2 GHz bands (space-to-Earth).
-Uplink transmissions in the 28.35-29.1 GHz bands (space-to-Earth).
-Uplink transmissions in the 28.35-29.1 GHz bands (space-to-Earth).
-Uplink transmissions in the 28.35-29.1 GHz band will only be transmitted by the gateway antennas; no blanket-licensed subscriber antennas will use the band.
+Uplink transmissions in the 28.35-29.1 GHz band will only be transmitted by the gateway antennas; no subscriber antennas will use the band.
 Uplink transmissions from the subscriber antennas will be restricted to the 29.25-30.0 GHz bands.

 The satellite utilizes a bent-pipe architecture with asymmetric forward (gateway-to-subscriber) and return (subscriber-to-gateway) links.
 Forward links consist of a single TDM 250 MHz wide carrier, while the return links use MF-TDMA with a variety of bandwidths/data rates employed.

 The network uses adaptive coding and modulation to combat rain fades.
 That is, the modulation type, amount of coding and/or user data rate is dynamically varied to meet the link requirements during rain events.